Managing multiple projects at the workplace can feel like a long trek over a steep mountain.

 - Set notifications when tasks reach a particular level and take follow-up action.

-At times, it is okay to refuse people and avoid taking extra workload.
-When you politely say No to your co-worker, you make them understand your plight and at the same time maintain a good relationship with them.
+Sometimes, it is okay to refuse people and avoid taking extra workload.
+When you politely say “No” to your co-worker, you make them understand your plight and, at the same time, maintain a good relationship with them.

 11. Encourage Delegation

-How to effectively delegate tasks to your subordinates?
+But how do you effectively delegate tasks to your subordinates?
+Follow these steps:

 - Identify the appropriate tasks for delegation.